Probabilistic approximation of fully nonlinear second-order PIDEs with convergence rates for the universal robust limit

-The study of \eqref{PIDE} is intimately linked to G-expectation theory and its associated nonlinear L\'evy processes.
-It is established in \cite{NN2017} (see also \cite{HP2021} for finite activity jumps and \cite{DKN2020} for a nonlinear semigroup approach) that \eqref{PIDE} admits a unique viscosity solution with a Feynman-Kac representation:
+The study of \eqref{PIDE} is intimately linked to $G$-expectation theory and its associated nonlinear L\'{e}vy processes.
+It is established in \cite{NN2017} (see also \cite{HP2021} for finite activity jumps and \cite{DKN2020} for a nonlinear semigroup approach) that \eqref{PIDE} admits a unique viscosity solution with a Feynman-Kac representation

-where $(\xi_t, \eta_t, \zeta_t)$, $t \in [0,1]$, is a nonlinear L\'evy process under the sublinear expectation $\mathbb{\tilde{E}}$, and $\phi \in C_{b,\text{Lip}}(\mathbb{R}^{3d})$, the space of bounded, Lipschitz continuous functions.
-Related probabilistic aspects of fully nonlinear PIDEs and their corresponding nonlinear L\'evy processes are explored in \cite{Kuhn2019}, with nonlinear semigroups studied in \cite{DKN2020,NR2021}.
+where $(\xi_{t},\eta_{t},\zeta_{t})$, $t\in \lbrack0,1]$, is a nonlinear L\'{e}vy process under the sublinear expectation $\mathbb{\tilde{E}}$, and $\phi \in C_{b,\text{Lip}}(\mathbb{R}^{3d})$, the space of bounded, Lipschitz continuous functions.
+Related probabilistic aspects of fully nonlinear PIDEs and their corresponding nonlinear L\'{e}vy processes are explored in \cite{Kuhn2019}, with nonlinear semigroups studied in \cite{DKN2020,NR2021}.
 Additionally, second-order backward stochastic differential equations with jumps, introduced in \cite{KDZ2015}, extend the diffusion case considered in \cite{STZh2011,STZh2012,STZh2013}.

 In this paper, we propose a probabilistic approximation scheme for \eqref{PIDE}, constructed recursively via piecewise constant approximations of viscosity solutions.
 We derive error bounds for the scheme and compute explicit convergence rates in concrete examples.
 A key application is quantifying convergence rates for the universal robust limit theorem established in our prior work \cite{HJLP2022}, including an explicit Berry-Esseen-type bound.